-The Women's Studies minor can be combined with any major.
-Women's Studies is considered to be part of the division of humanities.
-In addition to the Women's Studies courses listed below, special topics courses are often available on a semester-by-semester basis.
-Students may also count toward the minor Women's Studies courses offered at other LVAIC schools an internship, or an independent study.
+The discipline of Women's Studies draws upon the methods of many scholarly areas, including history, literary studies, biology, psychology, sociology, political science, media and communication, philosophy, and religion studies.
+In addition to the Women's Studies courses (listed following), special topics courses are often available on a semester-by-semester basis.
+Students may also take Women's Studies courses offered at other LVAIC schools.